top of page

 The most common symptoms that impact individuals at work are anxiety, brain fog and fatigue, and these often lead to lack of confidence and self-esteem.
 Tasks and activities that employees have been doing for a long time can become more difficult, or even impossible, as a result of brain fog and memory issues.
 Tiredness brought about by sleep problems can impact on a person's behaviour and performance.
 Other symptoms such as hot flushes, heavy and unexpected periods, and the need to urinate frequently and urgently can be embarrassing and inconvenient.

 Often individuals are reluctant to talk about their menopause symptoms and the support that they need for fear of being judged, mocked, humiliated or disregarded.
+This may lead to a lack of motivation, performance issues and an increase in sickness absence.
+It may ultimately result in talented and experienced individuals leaving your organisation because they cannot get the support that they need.

 Some reasons for your organisation to get the menopause conversation started...